 Email : email@example.com

-Each new request for a legal opinion is subjected as soon as reasonably possible to a provisional assessment to determine the feasibility, cost and time needed to provide the opinion and a formal estimate is then issued.
-Where necessary, external legal experts may be asked to assist the Institute in the preparation of an opinion on a correspondant basis.
-The time needed to produce a legal opinion will depend on the complexity of the questions asked as well as the other committments of the legal staff and/or experts who will need to work on the opinion.
+Each new request for a legal opinion is subjected to a provisional assessment as soon as reasonably possible to determine the feasibility, cost and time needed to provide the opinion and a formal estimate is then issued.
+Where necessary, external legal experts may be asked to assist the Institute in the preparation of an opinion on a correspondent basis.
+The time needed to produce a legal opinion will depend on the complexity of the questions asked as well as the other commitments of the legal staff and/or experts who will need to work on the opinion.

 In its judgment no. 1P.390/2004 of 28 October 2004, the Swiss Federal Court recognised the impartiality and independence of the Institute, due notably to the public financing of the Institute.
-Its statutory independence ensures that the Institute is not influenced by the interests of the Swiss Confederation or of individual clients when formulating legal opinions.
+Its statutory independence ensures that, when formulating legal opinions, the Institute is not influenced by the interests of the Swiss Confederation nor those of individual clients.

 All staff members of the SICL must apply the following principles of conduct: